dustinsand/hex-arch-kotlin-spring-boot/README.md

 Outer layers depend on inner layers.
 Inner layers expose interfaces that outer layers must adapt to and implement.
 This form of dependency inversion protects the integrity of the domain and application layers.

 # Package Structure
-## core
+## domain
-Isolated from technical complexities of clients, frameworks and infrastructure concerns.
+Isolated from technical complexities of clients, frameworks and adapter(infrastructure) concerns.
 Contains the business models.
 Dependencies face inward so it does not depend on any layers outside of it.
 Why is this important?
-Infrastructure can be changed without changes to the core.
+Adapters(Infrastructure) can be changed without changes to the domain.
-### application layer
-The API representing the business use cases of the application.
-Dependent on the domain layer to orchestrate the business use cases and acts as a facade to the domain.
-The domain model can continue to evolve without impacting clients.
-This layer is also responsible for coordinating notifications to other systems when significant events occur within the domain.

-Clients must adapt to the input defined by the API and also transform the output from the API into their own format.
-The application layer then acts as an anti-corruption layer, ensuring the domain layer stays unaffected by external technical details.

-This layer defines repository interfaces implemented by the infrastructure so there is no coupling between domain layer and technical code.

-Example role of an Application Service to fulfill a use case:

-1. use a repository to find one or several entities
-2. tell those entities to do some domain logic
-3. and use the repository to persist the entities again
-### domain layer
 The objects in this layer contain the data and the logic pertaining to the business.
 Independent of the business processes that trigger that logic, they are independent and completely unaware of the Application Layer.

 The business objects that represent something in the domain.
 Examples of these objects are, first of all, Entities but also Value Objects, Enums and any objects used in the Domain Model.

 The Domain Model is also where Domain Events “live”.
 These events are triggered when a specific set of data changes and they carry those changes with them.
 In other words, when an entity changes, a Domain Event is triggered and it carries the changed properties new values.
 These events are perfect, for example, to be used in Event Sourcing.
-#### model
+### model
 Using DDD this is where you define the Entities, Aggregates, Value Objects and Domain Events to model your domain.

 [Refer to the DDD tactical patterns for descriptions](http://dddsample.sourceforge.net/patterns-reference.html)